Parental Alienation Awareness…

 42% of children caught up in family law proceedings are under 5 years old ( CAFCASS)

-At Parental Alienation Awareness, our aim is to campaign, raise awareness and educate against the psychological and emotional abuse that is caused when parental alienation occurs.
-Our philosophy was created through a desire to change the shocking and devastating reality of how common parental alienation is around the UK and the lack of training and education there is around this issue.
-We do not want anyone to feel as though they have no control in such a heart-breaking situation.
-If you should need help and support with this issue, please complete our needs assessment form in order to help us understand your current situation.
+Our philosophy was created through a desire to change the shocking and devastating reality of how prevalent alienating behaviours are around the UK and the lack of training and education there is around this issue.
+We do not want anyone to feel as though they are on their own in this complex traumatising situation.
+If you should need help and support with this issue, please complete our Needs Assessment Form in order to help us understand your current situation.

 We also work with professionals and experts through our focus groups for research and resource development, as well as events, fundraising activities and helpful e-news.
 If you are a professional or expert that has a special interest in this area and would like to help or get involved, please contact us.